rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.020.jpeg)

-**Sample Dialogue:** Using Edge, you can collect or inspect images by selecting the appropriate option in the **Inspection mode** section under the Inspection status section.
+ Using Edge, you can collect or inspect images by selecting the appropriate option in the **Inspection mode** section under the Inspection status section.
 In **Collecting** mode, any images taken as part of the inspection are simply collected to train an AI model at a later stage.
 In **Inspecting** mode, these images are inspected by a previously trained AI model to perform inference (detect the image elements using computer vision).
 Because you want to inspect the tank images, ensure that this mode is set to the **Inspecting** option.